Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - A new, blank POI will be created at the end of the list.

 .

 ![UsingPorpoise_notitle](images/UsingPorpoise_notitle.png)

-.
 - Leave the Title at **notitle** for now.
-- Move the POI to the same GPS as the other POIs:
+- Move the POI to the same GPS as the other POIs, otherwise it will not be visible:
-  - Click in to the Lat field of the POI above it, copy the entire value and paste into the empty Lat field.
+  - Click on the Lat field of the POI above it, copy the entire value and paste into the empty Lat field.
   - Repeat for the Lon. **Click Save**

-- Now click on **notitle** ...
+Now click on **notitle** ...

 .
 ![UsingPorpoise_NewPOI-properties](images/UsingPorpoise_NewPOI-properties.png)

+**Required value for your new POI:**

+- **URL for asset bundle** must be exactly the same as in the other POIs.
+- **Prefab name:** choose one of the names from one of the other POIs.
+- Otherwise play around with the properties, placing it where there is no other POIs - otherwise you might not see it!

 ## Next Steps

-Creating new content for your layers:
+### Creating new content for your layers:

 - Unity tutorials: UNDER CONSTRUCTION

-- Creating AssetBundles for porPOIse tutorial: https://github.com/ARPOISE/ARpoise/blob/master/documentation/CreatingAssetBundles.md
+- If you already know how to use Unity, see our tutorial on [Creating AssetBundles](CreatingAssetBundles.md) for porPOIse.

 .
 ## Original Documentation - ONLY if you want to set up your own porPOIse!!!